 Glamorous

 Glamorous approaches this problem by using JavaScript objects and converting them to CSS.
-It’s an interesting solution but it leads to writing CSS in a very different way than you may be used to:
+It’s an interesting solution, but it leads to writing CSS in a very different way than you may be used to:

 const LogoContainer = glamorous.div({